Questions we answer in this guide:

 Automatic Number Plate Recognition (ANPR) cameras may also pick up on vehicles on the road without a valid MOT.
-Failure to pay the fine may result in a court appearance and a maximum fine of £1,000.
+The maximum fine is £1,000.

 However, if your vehicle is stopped by the police and they find it to be unroadworthy, the punishment can be even more severe, with fines and penalty points issued for any faults discovered, such as bald tires or faulty brakes.